voideditor/void/README.md

  Void remains open source and is still one of the best references to use when forking VS Code.

-## Old Download
+## Download

+To view a list of newer Void forks, see the [Void Forks](http://github.com/voideditor/void-forks/) list.

 To download an old version of Void, see our [Releases](https://github.com/voideditor/void/releases) page.

-To view a list of newer Void forks, see [Void Forks](http://github.com/voideditor/void-forks/).

 ## Forking VS Code

-You might want to reference Void's logic if you're forking VS Code.
+If you're forking VS Code, you might still want to reference Void's logic and see our docs [here](https://github.com/voideditor/void/blob/main/VOID_CODEBASE_GUIDE.md) and [here](https://github.com/voideditor/void/blob/main/HOW_TO_CONTRIBUTE.md).

 - We mount React + Tailwind.
 This is typically not possible in VS Code, and it required extending the build pipeline to compile React and [scope](https://github.com/andrewpareles/scope-tailwind) tailwind ourselves.

-- We expose GitHub actions that package, sign, and auto-update Void.
-Surprisingly, VS Code's build pipeline is private, so it's hard to do this yourself.
+- You can copy our GitHub actions to package, sign, and auto-update Void.
+VS Code's build pipeline is private, so this is typically tribal knowledge.

+- Our AI provider pipeline is built from scratch, so you can support custom functionality including autocomplete/FIM.
+We also expose grammars for common open source `<thinking>` tags, tool tags, etc.

-- We have a Service that lets you modify files in the background, without worrying about differences between the raw file and in-memory buffer, or having failed writes and reads if the ITextModel was not mounted.
+- VoidModelService lets you edit files in the background, without worrying about differences between the raw file and in-memory buffer, or having failed writes and reads if the ITextModel was not mounted.

-- Our AI provider pipeline is built from scratch so you can support custom functionality like autocomplete models (FIM).

-- We provide examples of creating custom Services, doing IPC, securely networking with HTTP to AI providers while satisfying CSP, and using core VS Code Services and Actions.
+- Feel free to reference our architecture for using IPC, satisfying CSP, and setting up custom Services.

 - Everything we've done is 100% open source.
-See [here](https://github.com/orgs/voideditor/repositories) for a complete picture of all the repos that make up Void.
+See our [repo list](https://github.com/orgs/voideditor/repositories) for a complete picture of all the repos that make up Void.